JuliaReach/Reachability.jl/docs/src/citations.md

 ## Journals

-- Althoff, M. (2019). *Reachability analysis of large linear systems with uncertain inputs in the krylov subspace.* IEEE Transactions on Automatic Control.
+- Althoff, M. (2019). *Reachability analysis of large linear systems with uncertain inputs in the Krylov subspace.* IEEE Transactions on Automatic Control.

 ## Preprints